rootio-avr/AI-Engineer-Home-Assignment/README.md

 ## Rules

-- ✅ Use any LLM APIs and Agentic frameworks (OpenAI, Anthropic, Langchain/Langgraph, etc.)
+- ✅ Use any LLM APIs and Agentic frameworks
 - ✅ Use any Python libraries
 - ⏱️ Time limit: Up to 3 hours
 - 🚫 Don't modify test files